-Campers departing from or returning to the Bay Area in 2016 will get on and off the buses at our NEW bus stop at Merritt College in Oakland.
-We are excited about our new Oakland location, as it is closer to Camp and will reduce the time of the bus ride by at least 30 minutes for campers.
+In 2017 we will continue to use Merritt College in Oakland as our Bay Area bus stop.

 Campers may also get on/off the bus at Dorada Park in Oakdale.
 The bus ride is a quintessential part of the Camp experience, and typically about 95% of campers ride the bus to and from Camp.
 However, you can also opt to drive your child to Camp or pick your child up from Camp.
-Please note that Teen Adventure Quests and TSL trips have only one departure and return location.
+Please note that Teen Adventure Quests have only one departure and return location.
 If your child is traveling by airplane from outside of the Bay Area, please call our office to learn more about coordinated airport pick-ups.